 |PSC 6800||Introduction to Research||2|

 The thirty-credit dissertation registration requirement is fulfilled by registering for the courses PSC 9991, PSC 9992, PSC 9993, and PSC 9994 (Doctoral Dissertation Research and Direction I, II, III, and IV, respectively), in consecutive academic year semesters.

-Academic Progress: All students are required to complete a comprehensive Capstone exam after the successful completion of all required courses.
-In addition, at the conclusion of the Fall and Winter semesters, progress of every student in the program will be reviewed by the departmental Graduate Program Committee.
+Academic Progress: The progress of every student in the program will be reviewed by the departmental Graduate Program Committee.
 Each student is evaluated in terms of performance in course work, research progress, fulfillment of University requirements for filing a Plan of Work, and overall professional development.
-The evaluation at the conclusion of the winter semester includes a written assessment by the faculty advisor of the student’s strengths and weaknesses, as well as an indication of how any deficiencies will be addressed.
-All course work must be completed in accordance with the academic procedures of the Graduate School governing graduate scholarship and degrees and the College of Pharmacy and Health Sciences.
+Students will use the IDP/Annual review form available on the Graduate School website.
+The forms are filled out by Oct.
+1 of each year.
+The evaluation includes a written assessment by the faculty advisor of the student’s strengths and weaknesses, as well as an indication of how any deficiencies will be addressed.
+All course work must be completed in accordance with the academic procedures of the Graduate School and the College governing graduate scholarship and degrees.

 A student will be placed on probation for any of the following reasons;

 - Qualified admission status at the time of matriculation;

 - Receipt of a grade lower than ‘B’ in any Departmental course;

 - Receipt of a score of above 3 (i.e., Needs improvement or Needs significant improvement) on “Overall Rating of student progression towards degree” on the Committee Evaluation Form;